eminchen/x-series/README.md

-# Creating servers in Intersight using Terraform open source
+# Creating UCS X-Series servers in Intersight using Terraform open source

 This simple terraform plan for Intersight creates the minimum required pools and policies so that it can also create a server profile template and a domain profile.